-Today’s focus is all about the root cause of histamine issues and mast cell symptoms.
-Find out more on its root cause, how we prevent it and how we give solutions to it.
+Today’s focus is all on the root cause of histamine issues and mast cell symptoms.
+Find out more about its root cause, how we prevent it, and how we give solutions to it.
 Check out this podcast with Evan Brand!

 Dr. Justin Marchegiani

 In this episode, we cover:

 Dr. Justin Marchegiani: And we are live.
 It's Dr. J here in the house.
 Evan, how are we doing today my man?

 Evan Brand: I'm doing really good.
 What's going on in your world?

 Dr. Justin Marchegiani: Not too much, man.
 All is well excited to connect with some patients here today.
 I know we chatted kind of in the pre interview that we were going to focus on mast cell and histamine issues.
 So really excited to dive in on that topic today, man, what do you think?